lanrat/python-mikrotik-swos/webui_reference/README.md

 This folder contains the basic HTML and JS used by the various MikroTik SwitchOS and SwitchOS Lite HTTP interfaces.

 - Cloud Router Switch (CRS): Runs the full SwitchOS or RouterOS
-- Cloud Smart Switch (CSS): Runs simpler SwitchOS
+- Cloud Smart Switch (CSS): Runs either the full SwitchOS or SwitchOS Lite, depending on the model

+The model prefix does not tell you which platform a switch runs.
+CSS610 models run SwitchOS Lite, while CSS318 and CSS326 run the full SwitchOS.
+The reliable signal is the field naming in `sys.b`: SwitchOS Lite uses hex IDs (`i01`, `i02`), the full SwitchOS uses descriptive names (`id`, `ver`, `brd`).

 ## Purpose